Universal simplicial complexes inspired by toric topology: Bhargava's generalized factorial function

-\end{proof} It would be interesting to find a purely combinatorial proof of Bhargava's result on divisibility in general.
+\end{proof} \Cref{interpretation} also gives a proof of divisibility of $(p^k-p^{k-1}) \cdots (p^k-p^0)$ by $k!$.
+It would be interesting to find a purely combinatorial proof of Bhargava's result on divisibility in general.

-The first author is undoubtedly grateful to the Vietnam Institute for Advanced Studies in Mathematics in Hanoi for the hospitality, excellent working conditions and generous financial support while acomplishing this research.
-The first author was partially supported by the Grants $174020$ of the Ministry for Education and Science of the Republic of Serbia.
+The first author is grateful to the Vietnam Institute for Advanced Studies in Mathematics in Hanoi for the hospitality, excellent working environment and generous financial support while accomplishing this research.
+The first, third and fourth authors were partially supported by the bilateral project ``Discrete Morse theory and its Applications" funded by the Ministry for Education and Science of the Republic of Serbia and the Ministry of Education, Science and Sport of the Republic of Slovenia.
+The third author was supported by the Slovenian Research Agency program P1-0292 and the grants J1-8131, N1-0064, and N1-0083.